Tyltgo’s same-day delivery platform lets small businesses compete with Amazon – TechCrunch

 Pereira said working in the “quasi-perishable space” of flowers and meal kits is both a challenge and a differentiator for the company.
 Depending on the contents of the delivery, Tyltgo will determine its perishability window and make sure to match that window with a driver.
 It’s also got an advanced fleet management platform that assigns a number of deliveries to suit the size of a courier’s vehicle.

 “In the earlier days, the hardest part was being able to match those perishability windows without causing damage to the products,” said Pereira.
-“We all know that in logistics, you have to account for traffic, weather conditions, all these other things, but you have an eight hour delivery window to get out 35 deliveries.”
+“We all know that in logistics, you have to account for traffic, weather conditions, all these other things, but you have an eight-hour delivery window to get out 35 deliveries.”

-Another challenge is ensuring the top quality service Tyltgo advertises while working in the gig economy.
+Another challenge is ensuring the top-quality service Tyltgo advertises while working in the gig economy.
 Selecting for reliable couriers has slowed the company down at points, but Tyltgo aims to grow capacity only if it can simultaneously maintain a low error threshold.

 “We won’t bring on a merchant if we don’t think we have the capacity to handle their deliveries and meet those expectations,” said Pereira.